xdaluca/devconwiki/readme.md

 Devcon is organized by the Ethereum Foundation and the Ethereum community.
 For more information about Devcon, please visit the [Devcon website](https://devcon.org/).

+Devcon 6 was held in Bogotá, Colombia on Oct 11 - 14, 2022.
 Here are some numbers of Devcon VI:

 ## web3wiki idea